gvwilson/thirdbit/src/fiction/santas/index.md

 [^smugglers-code]: Rule number two is, "Unless you want to."

 Finner nodded.
-All of a sudden he wanted nothing more than to peel off his filthy clothing, take a hot shower, and sleep for a week or the rest of his life, whichever came first.
+At that moment he wanted nothing more than to peel off his filthy clothing, take a hot shower, and sleep for a week or the rest of his life, whichever came first.
-He was about to ask whether he could do that when the magic mirror beside Santa Hotep chimed.
+He was about to ask whether there actually *was* a shower or tub in the pyramid when the magic mirror beside Santa Hotep chimed and rippled to show the steps leading up to the pyramid entrance.

-"That was quick,"
-Captain Snood muttered
-as the mirror rippled
-to show the steps leading up to the pyramid entrance.
 Instead of stone cats fighting unknown hooded figures, though,